EDUCBA

 • array2:- This denotes the second array or range that we need to multiply, and then it will add the value subsequently.

 SUMPRODUCT function normally multiplies the ranges or arrays together and then returns the sum of products.
-This “SUMPRODUCT” is a versatile function where it can be used to count and sum like COUNT IFS and SUMIFS function.
-We can find the SUMPRODUCT built-in function in excel, categorized under the MATH/TRIG function, where we can find it in the formula menu, shown in the below screenshot.
+This “SUMPRODUCT” is a versatile function where it can be used to count and sum like COUNT IFS and SUMIFS functions.
+We can find the SUMPRODUCT built-in function in Excel, categorized under the MATH/TRIG function, where we can find it in the formula menu, shown in the below screenshot.

 SUMPRODUCT function